iamfaqeehhokyky/iamfaqeehhokyky/README.md

 - 👋 Hi, I’m Sulaimon Okikiola
 - 🌱 I’m a Python Developer
-- 👀 I’m experienced in building web application and software.
-Proficient in Fullstack Development, Artificial Intelligence (AI), Machine Learning (ML), Algorithm and Simulation.
+- 👀 I’m focvused on building web application and software.
+Finding my ways through Fullstack Development, Artificial Intelligence (AI), Machine Learning (ML), Algorithm and Simulation.
 - 💞️ I’m looking to collaborate in any of my field of expertise
 - 📫 Feel free to reach out to me on /@iamfaqeehhokyky on all social media